 Vines have been cultivated on the Atlantic shores of Galicia for many centuries.
 The Albariño grape is especially suited to the granite and quartz rich soils of the region, the vines suspended from the many hundreds of pergolas and terraces scattered around the region.
+It also benefits hugely from the cooling influence of the Atlantic Ocean that helps to moderate our maritime climate and retain the full freshness of our precious fruit.
 However, it is the origin of the Albariño grape itself that still causes some controversy.
 Some believe that it is indigenous to Galicia, whilst others claim that it is a descendant of the noble Riesling variety – there is also a hypothesis that it was brought from Burgundy in the 11th century……..
 No doubt DNA testing will eventually prove its true ancestry.

 The tiny DO of Rias Baixas was created as recently as 1988 and originally extended to a total area of a mere 237 hectares, it has however, grown very steadily in size ever since.
-25 years later it now stands at just over 4,000 hectares – but this figure alone does not give the whole picture…… In some ways similar to Burgundy the total surface area is extremely fragmented and actually split into around 21,500 vineyard sites, owned by approximately 5,300 growers – the mathematicians will calculate that each vineyard holding should be around 0.5 of a hectare with an average of about four different vineyard sites per grower.
+25 years later it now stands at just over 4,000 hectares – but this figure alone does not give the whole picture…… In some ways similar to Burgundy the total surface area is extremely fragmented and actually split into around 21,800 vineyard sites, owned by approximately 5,500 growers – the mathematicians will calculate that the average vineyard holding should be less than one hectare, split between about four different vineyard sites per grower.
 However, this calculation does not take into account that some of the larger cellars own more than this quite meagre average, meaning that the plots of some growers are even smaller than this – indeed many ‘vineyards’ are in fact just small gardens attached to the owner’s house.